Electrification, Hybridization & Alternative fuels

 How can off-highway vehicle manufacturers benefit from the automotive industry’s know-how?

-Director of global sales - construction and forestry machinery
+Philipp Formanek Director of global sales - construction and forestry machinery HELLA Austria

 Driven by increasingly stringent global regulations and changing consumer requirements for greener solutions, off-highway vehicle manufacturers are under increasing pressure to make their electric and hybrid powertrains even more efficient.
 Hella specializes in innovative lighting systems and vehicle electronics and has been an important partner to the automotive industry and aftermarket for more than a century.
 Thanks to many years of experience in large-scale production in the automotive industry, the firm can transfer these technologies to manufacturers of small series.
 This presentation will take you through energy management on the basis of case studies.
 The two most important products for the off-highway industry – the intelligent battery sensor and the DC-DC 48V/12 V converter – are presented in detail.